mattloose/RUscriptsdocs/docs/index.md

 #*MinKNOW 0.51.3 - 16th May 2016*#

 We are aware of the imminent release of a new version of MinKNOW (cross platform).
-This version of MinKNOW contains a number of changes in the way Read Until is implemented.
-We are still testing this platform and will need to provide fresh instructions for configuring our scripts and test routines.
-We hope to update these in the next week.
+This version of MinKNOW contains a number of changes in the way Read Until is implemented, but importantly it does now work.
+We are still testing this platform and will need to provide fresh instructions for configuring our scripts and test routines to work with this version.

 #*WARNING:*